aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 The code example given below removes all page breaks from the document.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-RemovePageAndSectionBreaks-removePageBreaks.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-RemovePageAndSectionBreaks-removePageBreaks.java" >}}

 Firstly all paragraphs in the document are gathered using the Document.GetChildNodes method.
 (The second parameter of the Document.GetChildNodes method is set to true, this instructs the method to select all child nodes recursively, and otherwise only immediate children will be selected.)